-10. In the second part of Advanced options, we can select a Host group setting (this option provides a dedicated host that allows us to provision and manage a physical server in an Azure datacenter), a Proximity placement group (for grouping servers in the same region), and whether we want to use VMs from Gen 1 or Gen 2.
+10. In the second part of Advanced options, we can select a Host group setting (this option provides a dedicated host that allows us to provision and manage a physical server in an Azure data centre), a Proximity placement group (for grouping servers in the same region) and whether we want to use VMs from Gen 1 or Gen 2.
 The default options are shown in Figure 2.8:

-Host Azure subscription.
-A dedicated host gives on and manage a physical server within our data centers that are dedicated to yo you assurance that only VMs from your subscription are on the host, flexibility to Il be provisioned on the host, and the control of platform maintenance at the leve Host group 1 No host group found ~ Proximity placement group Proximity placement groups allow you to group Azure resources physically closer together in the same region.
-Learn more Proximity placement group 1 No proximity placement groups found ~ VM generation Generation 2 VMs support features such as UEFI-based boot architecture, increased memory and OS disk size limits, Intel® Software Guard Extensions (SGX), and virtual persistent memory (vPMEM).
-VM generation 1 Gen 1 Gen 2 Generation 2 VMs do not yet support some Azure platform features, including Azure Disk Encryption.
+Azura Dadicated Hosts allow you to provision and manage a physical server within our data centers that are dedicated to you

+Host

+Host group 1 No host group found

+Proximity placement group

+Proximity placement groups allow y you to group Azure resources physically closer together in the same re egion.
+Learn more

+Proximity placement group 🛈 No proximity placement groups found $\sim$

+VM generation

+such as UEFI-based boot architecture, increased memory and OS disk nd virtual persistent memory (vPMEM). size limits, Intel®

+VM generation 1 ● Gen 1 ○ Gen 2